beta-tester/RPi-PXE-Server/README.md

 the script can easely be modified to add additional ISOs or update ISOs if updated ones are available.

+it also is able to act as server for NETWORK BOOTING for a Raspberry Pi 3

 ## requirements
 ### hardware: